emiliebarnard/pokemon-in-python/index.md

 #### API path
 `https://pokeapi.co/api/v2/pokemon-form/{id or name}/`

 where `id` is an integer representing the Pokémon's id (`1` as the lowest option and `1450` as the highest option) and `name` is a lower-case string (the Pokémon's name) where spaces are replaced with `-`

 #### Examples

-The following Python code retrieves JSON data for the West form of  the Pokémon 'Shellos' (the id for the West form of Shellos is 422) and stores it into a dictionary with the following keys:
+The following Python code retrieves JSON data for the West form of the Pokémon *Shellos* (the id for the West form of Shellos is 422) and stores it into a dictionary with the following keys:

 | <span style="display: inline-block; width:100px;">Name</span>  | <span style="display: inline-block; width:410px;">Description</span> | <span style="display: inline-block; width:100px;">Type</span> |
 | ----- | -------------------- | ---- |